Strider-CD/docker-strider/README.md

 ## Building

-Clone the project and `docker build . -t strider-image`
+Clone the project and `docker build . -t <TAG>`

 ## Running

 Say you've created a database at MongoLab, here's how you would run it:

-`docker run -e "DB_URI=mongodb://keyvan:passwd@ds041380.mongolab.com:41380/strider-testing" -e "NODE_ENV=production" strider-image`
+`docker run -e "DB_URI=mongodb://keyvan:passwd@ds041380.mongolab.com:41380/strider-testing" <TAG>`

 ## Linking

 A compatible mongo image is included.

-`docker run --name strider --link strider-mongo:mongo`
+It's left up to the user to decide how to use it.

+## Security

+This image can generate an admin user with a random password.
+Set environment variable `GENERATE_ADMIN_USER` to use this feature.